rundeck/rundeck/docs/en/manpages/man1/rd-queue.1.md

 # OPTIONS

 -h, \--help
 :    Print usage message.

 -e, \--eid
 :    ID of the execution to kill

+-p
+:    Project name (list action only)

 # LIST ACTION #

-This is the default action of the tool, so to list all running Executions, simply use:
+This is the default action of the tool, so to list all running Executions for a project, simply use:

-    rd-queue
+    rd-queue -p project

 The output will display the number of executions, and their IDs and identifying names or descriptions, as well as a link to the RunDeck page to follow the output.

+If there is only one project, the `-p` option can be left out.

 *Example*

-    rd-queue
+    rd-queue -p test
     Queue: 1 items
     [160] adhoc script job <http://localhost:8080/rundeck/execution/follow/160>